Become a fan of h2g2

 [Heart disease is] at least partly attributable to the misbalance of energy expenditure in a society where people were eating too much and exercising too little.

 The causes of obesity are multifactorial.
 The greatest cause is overeating, which may be related to the wide availability of cheap and more varied foods of poor nutritional value.
 There is an association of obesity within families, and this may be due to a combination of genetics and lifestyle factors.
 One estimate is that a child with two fat parents has a 70% chance of growing up obese.
 Overeating due to anxiety (ie, an environmental factor) is also known to occur.

 Less common 'secondary' causes of obesity are due to hypothalamic conditions that increase the appetite, and also endocrine disorders.
 The most common causes of secondary obesity are hypothyroidism2, which is due an under-active thyroid gland, and Cushing's syndrome, which specifically causes abdominal obesity.

 The causes of childhood obesity appear to be largely environmental.
-In particular, with the advent of television and computer games, children are much more sedentary these days.
-This is exacerbated by a tendency for schools in the UK to sell off playing fields.
+In particular, with the advent of television and computer games, children are much more sedentary.
+This is exacerbated by the past tendency for schools in the UK to sell off playing fields to raise much needed capital.
 Furthermore, there have been significant changes in diet, with energy-rich, nutrient-deficient 'junk food' being more readily available.
 Such foods tend to contain more salt, sugar and saturated fats than is recommended, and insufficient fruit and vegetables.
 Furthermore, marketing campaigns by the 'big players' link the high-profit fast-food and soft drinks to toys, games, collectables, films and celebrities.

 UK statistics show people are spending longer sitting in front of computer and TV screens - watching 26 hours of television a week in the mid-1990s compared with 13 hours in the 1960s.